System design interview guide

 Introduction

-A waitlist is a durable priority queue with business rules glued to inventory events.
-The interesting failures are duplicate offers for the same seat, orphaned offers after worker crashes, and notification gaps—not drawing a queue icon.
+A waitlist is not a Redis LIST.
+It is a durable priority queue with business rules glued to inventory events.
+The interesting failures are duplicate offers for the same seat, orphaned offers after worker crashes, and notification gaps.

 Interviewers want a clear state machine, per-resource concurrency control, and booking integration that survives retries.